nulldriver/cf-cli-resource/README.md

 ## Multiple Command Syntax

-This resource is capable of running single commands in separate `put` steps:
+This resource is capable of running single commands in separate `put` steps.

+*NOTE*: A common practice is to use different logical names for each `put` step and reuse the same `resource`.
+In this example were we use `cf-create-org` and `cf-create-space` to describe the `put` steps and use the same `cf-env` resource for both steps.

 ```yml
   - put: cf-create-org